pingcap/blog/optimizing-raft-in-tikv.md

 We can execute the 2nd and 3rd steps of the above simple Raft process in parallel.
 In other words, the Leader can send logs to the Followers in parallel before appending logs.
 The reason is that in Raft if a log is appended by the majority of nodes, we consider the log committed.
 Thus, even if the Leader cannot append the log and goes panic after it sends a log to its Follower, the log can still be considered committed as long as `N/2 + 1` followers have received and appended the log.
 The log will then be applied successfully.

-Since appending log involves disk writing and overhead, we’d better make the Follower receive log and append as quickly as possible when the Leader is writing to the disk.
+Since appending log involves disk writing and overhead, we'd better make the Follower receive log and append as quickly as possible when the Leader is writing to the disk.

 Note that though the Leader can send the log to the Follower before appending log, the Follower cannot tell the Leader that it has successfully appended this log in advance.
 If the Follower does so but fails, the Leader will still think that the log has been committed.
 In this case, the system might be at the risk of data loss.